-- timates the amplitudes, but in general observed and modeled structures are similar.
-Mountain waves were investigated in a case study for the Norwegian Alps (Eckermann et al., 2006) and ECMWF model data show broadly realistic features with respect to nadir-viewing satellite observations.
-In a systematic survey Schroeder et al. (2009) compared GW signatures in ECMWF data with GW amplitudes from the infrared limb - 15 sounder SABER (Sounding of the Atmosphere Using Broadband Emission Radiometry).
+- 145 ECMWF and from HIRDLS observations (Alexander et al., 2008).
+Since Alexander et al. (2008) also does not correct for observational filter effects, this also is indication for some underestimation (for a detailed discussion of observational filter effects for GWMF from infrared limb sounding see Ern et al. (2004)).
+Furthermore, Shutts and Vosper (2011) note an underestimation of GWMF at low latitudes where convection is the most important source. - 150 In a systematic survey Schroeder et al. (2009) compared GW signatures in ECMWF data with GW amplitudes from the infrared limb sounder SABER (Sounding of the Atmosphere Using Broadband Emission Radiometry).
 The results indicate that amplitudes are generally too low in ECMWF data.
-Very good temporal and spatial correlations between the SABER observations and ECMWF model data are found for prominent mountain wave regions such as Tierra del Fuego and the Norwegian Alps, but only moderate correlations are found for regions where - 20 previous studies indicate prominent convective excitation of GWs, for instance for the Gulf of Mexico or for the region of the Asian monsoon (Preusse et al., 2001; Jiang et al., 2004b; Wright and Gille, 2011; Ern et al., 2011).
+Very good temporal and spatial correlations between the SABER observations and ECMWF model data are found for prominent mountain wave regions such as Tierra del Fuego and the Nor- - 155 wegian Alps, but only moderate correlations are found for regions where previous studies indicate prominent convective excitation of GWs, for instance for the Gulf of Mexico or for the region of the Asian monsoon (Preusse et al., 2001; Jiang et al., 2004b; Wright and Gille, 2011; Ern et al., 2011).
 Large values of the correlation coefficient are caused by strong, temporally corresponding variations in the time series of measurements and model.
-These strong variations are observed over oro- - graphic source regions (Eckermann and Preusse, 1999; Jiang et al., 2002; Schroeder et al., 2009).
+These strong variations are observed over orographic - 160 source regions (Eckermann and Preusse, 1999; Jiang et al., 2002; Schroeder et al., 2009; Plougonven et al., 2013).
 Individual convective sources are also highly intermittent, but averaged over specific convective source regions such as the Asian Monsoon, convection and convective GWs are active on the Northern Hemisphere for the whole period July to September with only small variations.
-The moderate correlation values for convective source regions in Schroeder et al. (2009) may therefore be simply due to the fact that variations are too small and infrequent.
+The moderate correlation values for convective source regions in Schroeder et al. (2009) may therefore - 165 be simply due to the fact that variations are too small and infrequent.
 They could also be, however, indication of a shortcoming in the ECMWF model.
 Further evidence is needed to answer this question.

-- 5 A global GW resolving model such as the ECMWF model contains always GWs from many different sources.
-However, scientific understanding is based on the understanding of the individual source processes.
+A global GW resolving model such as the ECMWF model contains always GWs from many different sources.
+However, scientific understanding is based on the understanding of the individual

+- 170 source processes.
 Also the importance of still-missing resolution or of other parametrizations for the excitation of GWs depends on the source process.
-Therefore we have the following major aims in this paper: (1) Identify the various source - 10 processes from a global distribution, (2) estimate the relative importance of different sources for the total GWMF and (3) assess whether the waves from these sources are realistic.
-The first step is the basis of the other two, of course, and in the lack of better means it is frequently performed by spatial co-location of tropospheric sources and stratospheric wave events.
+Therefore we have the following major aims in this paper: (1) Identify the various source processes from a global distribution, (2) estimate the relative importance of different sources for the total GWMF and (3) assess whether the waves from these sources are realistic.
+The first step is the basis of the other two, of course, and in the lack of better - 175 means it is frequently performed by spatial co-location of tropospheric sources and stratospheric wave events.
 This, however, can be very misleading, as shown in this study.
-A better method is therefore required and we use single-wave identification and - backward ray-tracing.
+A better method is therefore required and we use single-wave identification and backward ray-tracing.